ibexa/documentation-developer/docs/content_management/content_model.md

 **Name** – a user-friendly name that describes the field.
 This name is used in the interface, but not internally by the system.
 It can consist of letters, digits, spaces, and special characters (the maximum length is 255 characters).
 If no name is provided, a unique one is automatically generated.

-**Identifier** – an identifier for internal use in configuration files, templates, PHP code, etc. It can only contain lowercase letters, digits and underscores (the maximum length is 50 characters).
+**Identifier** – an identifier for internal use, for example, in configuration files, templates, or PHP code.
+It can only contain lowercase letters, digits and underscores (the maximum length is 50 characters).
 This identifier is also used in name patterns for the content type.

 **Description** – a detailed description of the field.